danielguillan/responder/README.md

 **Important:** Start with the smallest breakpoint and grow your list from there up to the bigger one.

-#### Ems by default
+#### Settings

 Responder will do the math for you and convert your breakpoint values into ems.
-By default Responder uses the Compass $base-font-size configurable variable as the context.
+By default Responder uses the Compass `$base-font-size` configurable variable as the context and sets the media type as `screen`.

-**Need to change the context?**
+**Set your own context**

-	$responder-ems-context: $my-own-context;
+	$responder-ems-context: $my-own-context; // Defaults to $base-font-size

-**I prefer pixel breakpoints!** Easy:
+**Prefer pixel breakpoints?** Easy:

-	$responder-use-ems: false;
+	$responder-use-ems: false; // Defaults to true

+**Change the default media type **

+	$responder-media-type: screen; // Defaults to screen

 ### 2. Using the respond-to mixin

 Yep, that was it.
 Your mixin is ready to use.